 Everything both inside and outside a home says a lot about the people who live there.
 Help the new homeowners or apartment dwellers in your life put a personal stamp on theirs with some outdoor household items.
 It could be something as little as a doormat or as big as an Adirondack chair for their porch.
 If you’re feeling confident that they’ll like it, you can even personalize gifts, like doormats.
 Just make sure it is their style and in a neutral color.
 If you aren’t sure, don’t personalize it, and keep that gift receipt handy too, just in case — especially if it is a larger purchase.

 Just because it is a "common" household item doesn't mean it can't be unique.
 For example, Supima cotton sheets are made with rare cotton found in only 3% of U.S. cotton crops.
 They make a great housewarming gift or even just a great overall gift for someone who lives for nap time.
 Super soft sheets make great household gifts for couples who might not have thought to buy luxury items for themselves in their new home together.

 Having a pair of slippers ready next to the bed makes it a little bit easier to get up in the morning.
 Having an extra pair available around the house or when the dog eats them is even better.
 Plus, slippers and slipper socks are extra forgiving in terms of size, so you don't even need to know their exact shoe size in order to gift them.
 The theme here is comfort, whether it's a robe, pillow, blanket, pajamas, or anything that makes someone feel good.

-Overall, keep in mind that a gift of a household item should be of good quality: something the receiver would feel guilty splurging on if they bought it themselves.
+Overall, keep in mind that household Christmas gifts should be of good quality: something the receiver would feel guilty splurging on if they bought it themselves.
 It should also be thoughtful and match their tastes or décor.
 If you're not quite sure of what styles or colors they like, stick with neutral tones.
 In short, don't rule out household items when gift-giving.